dvaghjiani/AFL-Attendance-Prediction/docs/index.md

 If you're curious to know, the _actual attendance_ of that game was 41,959.

 ![Image](/Regression Tree.png)
-->A simple decision tree for predicting percentage attendance at AFL games<-
+<p style="text-align: center;">A simple decision tree for predicting percentage attendance at AFL games</p>

 This tree could have been made more complex by adding more layers (and hence allowing for greater flexibility in predictions) however this leads to over-fitting.
 To overcome this limitation, I tried out a powerful algorithm called _random forest_ that creates many of these trees and takes the average of their individual predictions (there are a few tricks involved that make it such a powerful algorithm, but I won't go into those details here).